andersbogsnes/ml_tooling/README.md

 Any visualizer listed here also has a functional counterpart in `ml_tooling.plots`.
-E.g if you want to use the function for plotting a confusion matrix without using the ml_tooling BaseClassModel approach, you can instead do `from ml_tooling.plots import plot_confusion_matrix`
+E.g if you want to use the function for plotting a confusion matrix without using the ml_tooling ModelData approach, you can instead do `from ml_tooling.plots import plot_confusion_matrix`

 These functional counterparts all mirror sklearn metrics api, taking y_target and y_pred